ukncsc/terraform-aws-mtasts/README.md

   reporting_email = "tlsreporting@example.com"  // Optional - default is no TLS-RPT entry or zone
   delegated = false                             // Optional - default is false.
 Change this to true once the new zones are delegated from your domain
 }

+output "output" {
+  value = module.mtastspolicy_examplecom.output
+}
 ```
-When running in Mode 2, the zone delegation instructions are shown after a terraform apply in the Instructions output variable
+When running in Mode 2, the zone delegation instructions are shown after a terraform apply in the Instructions output variable.
+If you change delegated=true before following the instructions and fully delegating the DNS then terraform will fail.

+Specifying MX is optional, if they are retrieved from DNS you MUST check your policy to ensure the correct values were populated.